aimms/documentation/webui/time-zone-setting.rst

 Best Practices and Working Example
 ++++++++++++++++++++++++++++++++++

-When designing a multi-timezone application we recommend following some best practices that would make it easier and consistent.
-Below are some of the best practices:
+When designing a multi-timezone application we recommend following some best practices which can make it consistent and easier to use.
+Below are some best practices we would advise:

 #.
 Create conventions in your model that cater to different aspects; Model, WebUI and Database: